RX 580 Nitro+: The Art of Engineering GPU Behind the Quinte

 no

 The power of a graphics card is a component often underestimated but of crucial importance, since it determines the stability, efficiency and the potential of overclocking of the GPU.
 In the case of the Sapphire Nitro+ Radeon RX 580, the power circuit architecture, or Voltage Regulator Module (VRM), is a striking example of how marketing specifications can sometimes differ from engineering reality, while offering a robust and effective final result.
 Sapphire has advertised six feeding stages for the GPU, a number that suggests considerable stability and ability to manage high loads.
 However, a more thorough analysis of the PCB reveals the use of a PWM ON Semiconductor NCP81022 controller, a chip designed to manage a maximum of 4+1 phases.
 The discrepancy is resolved through a technique known as phase doubling (phase doubling).
 This solution employs a trio of NCP81162 phase duplicators mounted on the back of the board, which double the output of the three actual phases managed by the main controller, creating six voltage regulation circuits working in parallel.
 Although it is not six phases *native* and completely independent, doubling still offers significant benefits in terms of load distribution and stress reduction on individual components.
 Each power channel, in this case you are, uses an integrated power station Vishay SiC632.
 These advanced chips combine high-side and low-side MOSFETs into a single package, a gate driver and a Schottky diode, improving efficiency and reducing space occupied on the PCB.
 Theoretically, each SiC632 can handle up to 50A, although the practical value is slightly lower.
-This configuration, although efficient, still generates significant heat: it is estimated a power loss from 6 to 8 watts per stage, for a total of about 50 watts of heat to be dissipated only by the VRM of the GPU.
+This configuration, although efficient, still generates a significant heat: it is estimated a power loss from 6 to 8 watts per stage, for a total of about 50 watts of heat to be dissipated only by the VRM of the GPU.
 The presence of three 10A fuses for the GPU and one for the memory offers essential protection, limiting the maximum output to 360 watts for the GPU, more than enough for Ellesmere, and ensuring the safety of the card, even if a burnt fuse still requires a guarantee.
 Voltage monitoring is entrusted to a TI INA3221, which provides precise data for energy management.
-As for memory power, the solution is simpler, controlled by a synchronous buck converter Anpec APW8722 and composed of a MOSFET N-channel ON Semiconductor NTMFS4C10N on the high side and two on the low side, powered directly by the PCIe slot.
+With regard to memory power, the solution is simpler, controlled by a synchronous buck converter Anpec APW8722 and composed of a MOSFET N-channel ON Semiconductor NTMFS4C10N on the high side and two on the low side, powered directly by the PCIe slot.
 This complex yet well implemented architecture demonstrates the ingenuity required to supply a modern GPU in a stable and reliable way, balancing costs, performance and the need to manage the heat generated, a balance that allowed the Nitro+ RX 580 to excel in its category.

 no